 We encourage cancer patients, and their carers and friends to learn this gentle and life-changing practice.
 It’s best to start a mindfulness course as soon as you are diagnosed so that you can use the skills you learn throughout your treatment.
 However, learning at any time during treatment and beyond will also be beneficial.
 If you feel you have symptoms or challenges that will prevent you from starting the course or hinder you in any way, please discuss these with the mindfulness team as they can provide you with tailored information so that you can make an informed decision.

 The Lifehouse mindfulness course is now delivered by an instructor online over 7 weekly sessions via Zoom.
-These are 90 minute group classes with up to 20 people in your class.
+These group classes run for 90 minutes.
 The classes are practically oriented and focus on learning and understanding the different elements of mindfulness practice.
 You can use a phone or computer to access these weekly sessions.
 If you are unsure how to do this, your instructor will help you set up access.

 It’s also possible to learn via 90 minute one-on-one sessions so that the program can be tailored to your needs.
 There is a charge for these individual sessions.